 The bottom line is that non-compliance with PCI regulations is just an unsafe and bad way of doing business.

 PCI compliance is not a one-time thing.
-With new standards being introduced and vulnerabilities being discovered, your company needs to stay on top of credit card security.
+With new standards being introduced and vulnerabilities being discovered, your company needs to stay on top of PCI data security standards.

-A big part of maintaining compliance is choosing a reputable payment processor that follows all of the PCI regulations themselves.
-Look for ones that offer data security features like tokenization and encryption that protect credit card data while it’s being transmitted.
+A big part of maintaining compliance is choosing a reputable payment processor that follows all of the PCI requirements themselves.
+Look for ones that offer data PCI security features like tokenization and encryption that protect credit card data while it’s being transmitted.

 It’s also a good idea to store sensitive card information offsite in PCI-approved servers.
 That’s why payment processors that have support for cloud storage are highly preferred.